castier1/debugger-Project/README.md

-	fd      to print all the file descriptor opened func    to print all the function of the program to analyse dump [<func>]    to dump all the program or just a given function (need objdump) analyse >>> PID
+	fd      to print all the file descriptor opened func    to print all the function of the program to analyse dump [<func>]    to dump all the program or just a given function (need objdump) syscall to check if there is a syscall at the time next    to jump (= run the program) to the next syscall instruction analyse >>> PID
 	 71776
 analyse >>> PPID